jimappleg8/rebelpedia/README.md

 An open artifacts resource for the Rebel Wisdom community.

 ## About the Project
 The documentary films released by the folks at [RebelWisdom.co.uk](https://www.RebelWisdom.co.uk/) discuss complex ideas and often include concepts and terminology that are not well-known to many of their viewers.
-Because existing language doesn't always communicated new ideas very well, the meaning of words and phrases used are often different from their traditional meanings in subtle and nuanced ways.
+Because existing language doesn't always communicate new ideas very well, the meaning of words and phrases used are often different from their traditional meanings in nuanced ways.

 As a result, there have been calls from the Rebel Wisdom community for some kind of reference (a glossary or perhaps a more encyclopedic work) that can help those who have questions around specific words or concepts.